beetbox/audioread/README.rst

 2.1.6
   Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for Linux (thanks to @llamasoft).
+  Avoid suppressing SIGINT in the GStreamer backend (thanks to @lazka).

 2.1.5
   Properly clean up the file handle when a backend fails to decode a file.